Content-Adaptive Pixel Discretization to Improve Model Robustness: Experiments

-We also test against a black-box hard-label attack known as OPT-attack~\cite{cheng2018query} to provide a different style of attack and expose potential gradient masking issues~\cite{carlini2019evaluating,tramer2020adaptive}.
-We run the $L_\infty$ version of OPT-attack with $\epsilon = 0.031$.
-We evaluate over 100 random samples for both datasets, due to time constraints.
-We use the default parameters for CIFAR-10 and we use the default ResNet-50 ImageNet parameters for RESISC45.
+We also test a black-box soft-label attack known as Square Attack~\cite{andriushchenko2020square} in the Supplement (Section~\ref{supp:black_box}) to provide a different style of attack and expose potential gradient masking issues~\cite{carlini2019evaluating,tramer2020adaptive}.
+We use 1000 iterations.
+For efficiency, we test on a 500 image subset.
+We find that these results do not significantly change the trends found in Section~\ref{sec:results}.